KQM-git/TCL/evidence/mechanics/combat/elemental-reactions/transformative-reactions.md

 For teams that rely on Superconduct uptime, a Hydro unit does not interfere with the ability to cause Superconduct with a Cryo ability, as regardless of which element remains after an Electro-Charged reaction \(only Electro remaining, only Hydro remaining, or both remaining for further Electro-Charged ticks\), you will always be able to trigger Superconduct, at worst with an Electro attack into Frozen.

+***Note:*** This ticket is now found to be inaccurate.
+Refer to the [Evidence Vault](https://library.keqingmains.com/evidence/mechanics/combat/elemental-reactions/transformative-reactions#ec-frozen-double-reactions) for more infomation.

 ### How Hitlag affects EC

 **By:** BowlSoldier\#3528